Caching

 • Query for OwnerProduct entity and then manually query for Product using its UUID

 Lets discuss the first option.
-Becuase we set OwnerProduct.product to LAZY, Hibernate is not going to join when we execute the query.
+Because we set OwnerProduct.product to LAZY, Hibernate is not going to join when we execute the query.
 Then, because OwnerProduct.product is a relationship that retrieves just one Product, Hibernate will utilize 2LC.
 The code might look like this:

 public Product getProductByIdJpql(String ownerId, String productId) {